ankitdani/MasterRobot/README.md

 The project displays a list of books and movies.
 A customer can order a list of items using a cart.

 ### Tech stack used:
-Java Spring, oracle jdbc, maven, bootstrap,  junit, , postman
+Java spring, oracle jdbc, maven, bootstrap,  junit, postman

 [Entity Relationship model](https://github.com/Ajitesh-Sai/Master-Robot-Bookstore/blob/main/Untitled%20Diagram.drawio.png)